Admission to our monthly programs is by donation.

 We rely on your support to continue our work!

-Our Program venues vary — most are presented at Prospect Harbor Women’s Club, but we also host events at our Society Headquarters and at the Old Town House Museum.
+Our Program venues vary — most are presented at Prospect Harbor Women’s Club, but we also host events at our Society Headquarters.
 Specific locations are noted on the Schedule below.
 For directions, please go to our Contact page.

 -